owenroberts/mmp270/labs/1-2_Collecting_Items.md

 ## 4. Documentation
 - Document with a screen shot or video and post on Open Lab

+## Bonus
+- What other types of items might be useful in your game?
+Add an extra item and explain what it would be used for in the documentation.

 ## Full ItemManager.gd script
 ```
 extends Area2D

-# support multiple "type" of items,
+# support for multiple item types
-# need to duplicate the original scene instance and replace animations

 export var item_type = "apple"

-# "private" vars
+# duplicate scene and replace art for new items

-signal item_collected # send signal to metrics or other places
+# when item is collected send signal to scene manager and update metrics
+signal item_collected

-var item_is_collected = false # prevents item from being collected during exit animation
+# prevents item being collected multiple times
+var item_is_collected = false

 # when player body enters item area -- area2d does not cause collisions